coldbox-modules/GeoLocation-lookup-by-IP/readme.txt

-6/7/2013
+8/25/2013

-This is a ColdBox plugin that will retrieve the following info for you based on your user's IP address using the API available at http://www.ipinfodb.com:
+This is a ColdBox Module that will retrieve the following info for you based on your user's IP address using the API available at http://www.ipinfodb.com:
 - countryCode
 - countryName
 - regionName